 Benefit: You’ll learn more about how various outreach techniques are working to validate (or not) marketing expenses and impact.

-Insight: Many of your readers are likely to prefer HTML e-newsletters, so publish in both HTML and plain text versions.
+Insight: Many of your readers will likely prefer HTML e-newsletters, so publish in both HTML and plain text versions.
 Studies show that HTML format performs much better in click-throughs, forwards to a friend, etc. (NOTE: Readers, there is conflicting data on this last point.)
 The format makes it much easier for readers to act.

 Benefit: Better engagement with audiences by giving them a choice of format and the opportunity to take action with a click.